Nicholas and Sarah Hopper Lee

 The Cougar

-As told to Beth Gowdy by her mother, Anne Kemp Gowdy
+As told to Beth Gowdy by her mother, Anne Eliza Kemp Gowdy

 When I was ten years old, we lived for about a year in a little log cabin in Polk County, near where Fort Sheridan stood.
 Ever since we had been in Oregon, we had lived in Salem, and had near neighbors with children to play with me.
 This was a lonesome place, no houses in sight and no near neighbors.